 If it feels like we rarely see the sun in the winter, that’s because it sets earlier, is lower in the sky, and often covered with clouds.
-Make sure your plants are getting enough light.
-If plants are leaning towards the light source, gradually rotate them every few days to help them straighten out.
-If plants have spindly new growth, move them closer to the light.
+Make sure your houseplants are getting enough light during this time.
+If plants are leaning towards their light source, the window, gradually rotate them every few days to help them straighten out.
+If plants have spindly new growth, move them closer to the sunlight.

 Add Artificial Light